top of page

 Observing Swallows

 Swallows are easy to observe.
 They hunt close to the surface above waterways and open, grassy areas.
-Stand still and they might buzz you, swooping a few feet away as they pursue bugs.
-Every now and then they perch to take a break, and you can take advantage of the pause to get a closer look at their plumage.
+Stand still; they might buzz you, swooping a few feet away as they pursue bugs.
+They perch to take a break, and you can take advantage of the pause to get a closer look at their plumage.

 Living With Swallows

-Populations of insect-eating birds like swallows have been in decline, possibly due to insecticides working their way up the food chain, and possibly due to declines in insect biomass.
+Populations of insect-eating birds like swallows have declined, possibly due to insecticides working their way up the food chain and possibly to insect biomass declines.
 You can help by planting native plants that native bugs know how to live on and reducing insecticide use.
 More bugs = more birds.

 Nesting tree swallows can be vulnerable to house cats.
 You can help swallows and many other small animals by keeping cats inside.